Biography

 Julia Dinerstein studied violin first with Boris Dinerstein, then at the Tchaikovsky Conservatoire with Elizabeth Gilels and Andrei Korsakov and subsequently viola at the Maastricht Conservatoire with Mikhail Kugel.

-She teaches the viola at Codarts Rotterdam, ARTEZ Conservatorium (Arnhem and Zwolle), Maastricht Conservatoire, Musica Mundi School (Belgium), Hellendaal Music Institute (Rotterdam) and Academy for Musical Talent (Utrecht).
-Julia is a sought-after teacher at European summer music festivals and has given masterclasses all over the world.
+Julia teaches the viola at the Conservatorium Maastricht, Codarts Rotterdam and ArtEZ Conservatorium (Arnhem/Zwolle), and teaches both violin and viola at the Codarts Lyceum Rotterdam, Hellendaal Music Institute (Rotterdam) and Academy for Musical Talent (Utrecht).
+She is in demand as a teacher at summer music festivals in Europe and has given masterclasses all over the world.
 Many of Julia’s students have been prize winners in both national and international competitions.

-She won 2nd prize in the Beethoven International Viola Competition in Austria.
+Julia won 2nd prize in the Beethoven International Viola Competition in Austria.

 Miriam Kirby - cello